randree/gormigrator/README.md

 | ⬆ `-from null -to first_migration` | ⬇ `-from first_migration -to null` | |
 | null | null | 0 |

-Migration starts with `null` which represents an empty database.
-The files should be in correct order.
-You can choose, e.g. `mig0001.go`, `test01.go` or `foo0000001.go`.
+The first migration starts with `null`, which represents an empty database.
+The files should be in the correct order.
+For example, you can choose `mig0001.go`, `test01.go` or `foo0000001.go`.

 ### Flags

-You can use following flags:
+You can use the following flags:
 | Flags | Description |
 |-----|---|
 | `-list` | List all migrations |